Every Essay Counts! How To Tackle the “Why This College?” Prompt

 From the response above, we learn about the student’s journey in exploring music and how he has connected that interest to specific course offerings at the college.
 We also see his sense of humor.
 He goes on to discuss which majors he will explore in college and how he will contribute to campus life.

-3. If Asked, Be Prepared To Link Your Story To the College’s Offerings.
+4. Be Prepared To Link Your Story To the College’s Offerings.
 Sometimes the college just wants you to reflect on intellectual engagement or explore your definition of community in this kind of question.
-At other times, a college wants you to explain how your interests link to the college.
+At other times, the college wants you to explain how your interests link directly to them.
 Here is an excerpt from an essay that does this effectively:

 …Once I began researching the academic opportunities at X College, I realized that culture is only the beginning of all that X College has to offer.
 I came across the Bachelor of Science in Public Health, as well as the description of a Food Access project completed by students regarding food deserts in poor urban neighborhoods in (City Name).
 Before this year, I had never realized that my local grocery store and its fresh, reliable produce was a resource many of my peers in high school didn’t have access to in their communities, compromising the health of their friends, family members, and neighbors.
 A class dealing with the vast inequity between Boston neighborhoods shattered my views on the seemingly perfect city of Boston that I was so proud to live in.
 I couldn’t believe that I had been so blind to these critical issues in my own backyard.
 Science and medicine have always interested me, but this particular project opened my eyes to the importance of nutrition to the overall health of our communities and I believe (City Name), and more specifically, X College, would be the perfect place to explore public health and dive deeper into these issues.

 Here the student connected an impact of a class project on her world views and how this has spurred a new interest in exploring public health in college.